-There are different types of hernia - inguinal (inner groin), femoral (outer groin), umbilical (belly button), incisional (resulting from an incision) and hiatal (upper stomach) hernia.
+There are different types of hernia – inguinal (inner groin), femoral (outer groin), umbilical (belly button), incisional (resulting from an incision) and hiatal (upper stomach) hernia.
 Out of all this, umbilical hernia is very common and typically harmless.
 It is mostly found in newborns with low birth weight and premature babies but they affect adults too.
 Although they are easily treatable, they can become serious on rare occasions.
 In adults, being overweight or having multiple pregnancies can be the cause.
-Hernia does not go away on their own.
+Hernia does not go away on its own.
 Only surgery can repair a hernia.
 Natural remedies can only help in easing umbilical hernia condition in adults.
 Infants and newborns are not liable for these natural remedies.
 Therefore, a last resort to treat umbilical hernia is surgery, either open or laparoscopic surgery.

 Treatment for umbilical hernia

 Umbilical hernia surgery is a quick operation to push back the protrusion back into the abdomen and strengthen the abdominal wall.

 Infants and children

 For infants, hernia closes without treatment by the age of 12 months.
 Sometimes, the doctor may be able to push the lump back into the abdomen.
 Surgery may be necessary in a few cases:

 - The hernia grows after the child is 1 or 2 years old

 - A bulge is clearly visible at a later stage

 - Intestines are within the hernial sac, preventing intestinal movement